-The mineralized Flame Vein system identified to date comprises two broadly north-northeast striking, southeast dipping vein segments - the Christal Zone and the Lightning Zone, offset by the northwest striking Mill Fault.
-The Christal Zone has a defined strike length of 250 m with a depth of 300 m, while the Lightning Zone extends 220 m in length and up to 290 m in depth.
-SRK considers the modelled wireframes constructed by Alexco to be fair representations of the mineralized veins and acceptable for resource estimation.
+The Flame Vein system is known to be developed over a 600 metre strike length to a depth of 350 metres and comprises two broadly north-northeast striking, southeast dipping mineralized wireframed segments - the Christal Zone and the Lightning Zone, offset by the northwest striking Mill Fault.
+The Christal Zone has a defined strike length of 280 m with a depth of 300 m, while the Lightning Zone extends 280 m in length and up to 350 m in depth.
+Mr. Farrow considers the modelled wireframes constructed by Alexco to be fair representations of the mineralized veins and acceptable for resource estimation.

 The Alexco drilling information was acquired using procedures that meet or exceed industry best practices.
 Alexco personnel used diligence in monitoring quality control assaying results, investigating potential failures, and taking appropriate corrective measures when required.
-The quality control data collected by Alexco in 2010 and 2011 is considered comprehensive and the final, in some cases replicated, assay results delivered by ALS and AGAT Labs are generally reliable for the purpose of resource estimation.
+The quality control data collected by Alexco is considered comprehensive and the final, in some cases replicated, assay results delivered by ALS and AGAT Labs are generally reliable for the purpose of resource estimation.

-The mineral resources presented in this report represent the first time disclosure of mineral resource for the Flame & Moth deposit by Alexco.

-The mineral resource for the Flame & Moth deposit, at a NSR cut-off of \$185/tonne includes 759,000 tonnes at an average grade of 453 g/t silver classified as Indicated mineral resources and 387,000 tonnes at an average grade of 312 g/t silver classified as Inferred mineral resources.
+The mineral resources presented in this report represent an update of the mineral resource for the Flame & Moth deposit by Alexco.
+The mineral resource for the Flame & Moth deposit, at a NSR cutoff of \$185/tonne includes 1,378,000 tonnes at an average grade of 516 g/t silver classified as Indicated mineral resources and 107,000 tonnes at an average grade of 313 g/t silver classified as Inferred mineral resources.